SocialGouv/support/docs/standards/docker.md

 WORKDIR /app

 COPY package.json yarn.lock ./
-# Don't add "--production" here as dev dependencies are usually required to build the app
+# Don't add "--production" here as dev dependencies are usually required to build the app.
+# Use "--frozen-lockfile" to be sure package.json has not been updated without updating yarn.lock too.
-RUN yarn install
+RUN yarn --frozen-lockfile

+# Warning: don't forget to have a `.dockerignore` file when doing a `COPY . .` to limit docker build context.
 COPY . .

 # Note: re-run "yarn install" with production flag to remove dev dependencies, and then clean for the run stage